-The Company has interest rate swaps, foreign currency contracts and other investments, all of which are required to be measured at fair value on a recurring basis (see Note 13 for discussion regarding derivative instruments).
+The Company has interest rate swaps and investments, all of which are required to be measured at fair value on a recurring basis (see Note 13 for discussion regarding derivative instruments).
 The following table presents fair values for those assets and liabilities measured at fair value on a recurring basis and the level within the fair value hierarchy in which the measurements fall.

-Fair \ /alue
+Fair Value

-Consolidated Balance Sheet Level 2021 2020
+Consolidated Balance Sheet Level 2022 2021

 Assets

-Foreign Currency Contracts Prepaid expenses and other current assets 2 1

-Other Investments Other assets 1 119 45
+Investments Other assets 1 \$ 118 \$ 119

-Other Investments Other assets 3 5
+Investments Other assets 3 5 5

+Interest Rate Swaps Prepaid expenses and other current assets 2 26

+Interest Rate Swaps Other assets 2 16

 Liabilities

-Interest Rate Swaps Accounts Payable and other current liabilities 2 38 28
+Interest Rate Swaps Accounts Payable and other current liabilities 2 38

-Interest Rate Swaps Other liabilities and deferred credits 2 54 127
+Interest Rate Swaps Other liabilities and deferred credits 2 - 54

-The fair value of the Company's foreign currency contracts and interest rate swaps were determined based on the present value of expected future cash flows considering the risks involved, including nonperformance risk, and using discount rates appropriate for the duration based on observable inputs.
+The fair value of the Company's interest rate swaps were determined based on the present value of expected future cash flows considering the risks involved, including nonperformance risk, and using discount rates appropriate for the duration based on observable inputs.

-The other investments as of December 31, 2021, primarily include our approximate 5% minority interest in Devyani with a fair value of \$118 million.
+Investments as of December 31, 2022 and 2021, primarily include our approximate 5% minority interest in Devyani with a fair value of \$116 million and \$118 million, respectively.
 On August 16, 2021, Devyani executed an initial public offering and subsequently the fair value of these equity securities became readily determinable (see Note 5).
 Prior to the initial public offering the fair value of these equity securities was not readily determinable and we applied the measurement alternative in accordance with ASC Topic 321, Investments - Equity Securities.